|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See NSC long-term trend chart] A long-term downtrend had started on December 31, 2021 at 299.20 and reached 183.09 on October 25, 2023.
-NSC lost 116.11 points, or 38.81%, in 94 weeks.
-The chart has formed a Symmetric Triangle chart pattern.
-The downtrend support line (234.46) is broken.
-Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.
+Long-term trend: [See NSC long-term trend chart] A long-term uptrend had started on April 7, 2025 at 201.60 and reached 319.94 on February 12, 2026.
+NSC gained -118.34 points, or -58.70%, in 44 weeks.
+The chart has formed a Rising Channel chart pattern.
+The uptrend resistance line (281.92) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

-Weekly Technical Indicators: [See NSC weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range and Lane's Stochastic.
+Weekly Technical Indicators: [See NSC weekly technical indicators chart] Weekly Williams' Percentage Range is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-The weekly MACD line is below its signal line since December 13, 2024.
+Use the following link to access Williams' Percentage Range help.
+The weekly MACD line is above its signal line since February 6, 2026.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Daily Technical Indicators: [See NSC daily technical indicators chart] Daily technical indicators are neutral.
-Daily MACD has bullish divergence.
-Use the following links to access the MACD help, or use the Technical Stock Screener to see the list of stocks with daily MACD bullish divergence.
-The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 During the last week, daily MACD line has moved below its signal line.
 Such crossover is considered a bearish signal.
 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-The price has closed on Friday below the lower Bollinger Band.
-It is considered a bearish signal.
-The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
-The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
-Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |